Alexis Keller: Geneva Accord

 The Accord was officially launched on December 1, 2003 at a ceremony in Geneva.
 Amongst its creators are Israeli politician Yossi Beilin, one of the architects of the Oslo accords, and former Palestinian Authority minister Yasser Abed Rabbo.

 According to an article in Haaretz, "at the end of 2001, Beilin was invited to two debates with Edward Said at the University of Geneva.
 At the airport he was met by Dr. Alexis Keller, who told Beilin that he was the one who had initiated the invitation, after having read Beilin's impressions and analysis of the Israeli-Palestinian conflict.
 He introduced Beilin to his father, a retired diplomat and wealthy banker.
 Beilin told them about his peace initiative with Abed Rabbo.
 The young Keller was enthusiastic, contacted the Foreign Ministry in Bern and obtained an official appointment to accompany the talks on behalf of the Swiss government".

 Personal life

-Alexis Keller lives in Geneva Switzerland and is married with four kids.
-His wife is of Lebanese descent and according to Yossi Beilin in his book the Path to Geneva is partly of Jewish ancestry.
-Politically, Alexis Keller is involved in the liberal Party.
+Keller lives in Geneva and is married with four children.
+His wife is of Lebanese descent and according to Yossi Beilin in his book The Path to Geneva is partly of Jewish ancestry.
+Politically, Keller is involved in the Liberal Party.